36-hour GF chocolate chip cookies

 • 1½ tsp kosher salt

-• 2½ sticks (10 ounces) butter, softened (original uses unsalted butter) (for parve cookies, use Earth Balance Vegan Buttery Sticks instead) (latest discovery: Miyoko’s “Creamery European Style Cultured Vegan Butter with a Hint of Sea Salt” is fantastic if you want to make them parve!)
+• 2½ sticks (10 ounces) butter, softened.
+For dairy free cookies, use Miyoko’s “Creamery European Style Cultured Vegan Butter with a Hint of Sea Salt”, or any parve butter substitute rated for baked goods.

 • 1¼ cups brown sugar